Work with pipe query syntax

 • Filtering is always done with the WHERE pipe operator, which can be applied anywhere.
 The WHERE pipe operator, which replaces HAVING and QUALIFY, can filter the results of aggregation or window functions.

-For more information and a complete list of pipe operators, see Pipe query syntax.
+For more details, see the complete list of pipe operators.

 Use cases